 The Shar-pei has a rounded tail that is hugely admirable.
 The Shar-pei is also playful and can deliver ample amounts of fun to his or her owners.
 This fun can continue endlessly for about 12 years.

-This dog is the epitome of energy, loves exercise, and should thus be given at least one hour of thorough exercise daily.
+This dog is the epitome of energy, loves exercise, and should thus be given at least one hour of thorough training daily.

 Grooming is another priority you must have in mind with the chinook.
 They are strong, agile, and large enough to scare away trespassers.
 The chinook makes a wonderful pet for the right person due to its social character.

-The chow chow, a dog from China, is almost lion-like.
+The show, a dog from China, is almost lion-like.
 This should not scare you since they are full of faithfulness, affection, and tenderness.
-The chow chow has a big head that has small prominent ears.
+The food has a big head that has small prominent ears.

 They also have a double coat, which grows lots of furs.
 Grooming is, therefore, a necessity for Chow Chow.
 This dog can be smooth or rough and comes in cream, reddish, blue, and black colors.